PIH/imb-etl/README.md

 warehouse.db.key_prefix = 10
 ```

+* If developing on Linux locally, download the latest MySQL connector Jar and extract the connector jar and copy it into the data-integration/lib folder

 * Run "spoon.sh" to start

 Link your shared.xml to the shared file used by the project: